Search the Health Library

 The first year of the training program is designed to expose the resident to general pediatric surgery and a number of surgical and pediatric subspecialties.

-The first two months are spent at Johns Hopkins Hospital with a July rotation in the neonatal intensive care unit.
-Six months are spent as the Chief Resident in pediatric surgery at the University of Maryland Hospital under the supervision of Dr. Voigt and staff.
+The first two months are spent at Johns Hopkins Hospital with August rotations in both the pediatric intensive care unit and the neonatal intensive care unit, and a September rotation on the General Pediatric Surgery Service.
+The following six months are spent as the Chief Resident in pediatric surgery at the University of Maryland Hospital under the supervision of Dr. Voigt and staff.

 Patients admitted to the pediatric surgical service are evaluated and treated under the Chief Resident’s direction.
 Care of surgical patients in the pediatric and neonatal intensive care units is the responsibility of the surgical housestaff under the supervision of this Chief Resident in pediatric surgery.
 This resident is the initial contact for all surgical and pediatric consultations.